Key Takeaways

 After the cherry is picked and depulped (in washed and honey processes) or left intact (in natural processes), microbial activity begins immediately.
 Yeasts, lactic acid bacteria, and acetic acid bacteria colonize the mucilage -- the sticky, sugar-rich layer surrounding the parchment.
 These microorganisms consume sugars and produce:

-The goal is controlled microbial activity that enhances desirable flavors while preventing the overproduction of acetic acid (vinegar) or butyric acid (rancid, vomit-like defects).
+The goal is controlled microbial activity that enhances desirable flavors while preventing the overproduction of acetic acid (vinegar) or butyric acid (rancid, defective off-notes).

 Aerobic vs. Anaerobic Fermentation